kennedysgarage/kennedysgarage/_pages/projects.md

 <div class="notice">
   <h2>Shareable Work</h2>
   <p class="last">I have with worked with powerful brands such as Google, Wine Spectator, Porsche, Spotify, Citi, IBM, Victoria's Secret, MLB, and WeWork.
-Becuase of this I can not publicly share some of my more recent work, either because the products has not launched or I am under some kind of contract.
+Becuase of this I can not publicly share some of my more recent work, either because the products have not launched or I am under some kind of contract.
 Thanks for understanding.</p>
 </div><!--/notice-->

 <!-- <div class="pro mix website hackathon">